 All user wiring to and from the E-6 control surface is made via connectors located on the control surface's rear panel.
-Two 5-pin male connectors at the center of the control surface's rear are for power supply connections.
+Two 2-pin "D-SUB 2V2" style connectors at the center of the control surface's rear are for power supply connections.
 An external stereo, line level headphone signal plugs into the female DB-9 connector, located next to power supply connectors.
 This signal is routed to internal amplifiers that feed the headphone jack, located on the front right-hand side of the surface's pan.

-There are two RJ-45 connectors; the one labeled ENET connects to a standard Ethernet network switch and the MIXER connector connects to a specific DSP card in an E-Series SAT cage.
-A DB-15 VGA monitor connector and two PS-2 connectors for keyboard and mouse round out the rear panel.
-The sketch below shows connector locations.
+There are two RJ-45 connectors:

+- ENET connects to a standard Ethernet network switch. - MIXER connects to a specific DSP card in an E-Series SAT cage for TDM-based system configuration.
+This port is not used if the E-6 is part of a WheatNet-IP system.

+A DB-15 VGA monitor connector, a PS-2 connector for keyboard, and a USB connector for mouse (user-supplied) round out the rear panel.
+The photo below shows connector locations.
 For all wiring pinout connections refer to Chapter 4.